NicolasRestrep/223_course/homework/chapter_3.md

 library(tidyverse)
 ```

-Before, we dealt with olympic athletes but now we are going to get closer to the peak of human achievement: we are going to look at Mario Kart records.
+Before, we dealt with Olympic athletes but now we are going to get closer to the peak of human achievement: we are going to look at Mario Kart records.

 The data should be loaded from the the `Data` folder in our directory.